 The Experiential Honors Program has two groups of elements: An Academic Element and Experiential and Leadership Elements.
 The Academic Element provides knowledge on design innovation and entrepreneurship.
 The Experiential and Leadership Elements focus on implementing academic knowledge in professional experience, engineering design, and/or engineering research.

-Students will earn recognition for each element of the program by enrolling in a faculty supervised Experiential Honors course associated with the program element.
-Those who complete 1) the Academic Elements, 2) a faculty supervised internship (ENGR 399), 3) an Experiential Honors Research project, and 4) an Experiential Honors Design project, will receive an Experiential Honors notation on their transcripts upon graduation.
+Students will earn recognition for each element of the program by enrolling in Experiential Honors courses associated with the program elements.
+Those who complete the Academic Element and the Experiential Learning and Leadership Elements in a period of four consecutive semesters, will receive an Experiential Honors notation on their transcript upon graduation.
 It is worth noting that all program requirements can be completed within the academic requirements of the student’s degree program.

 Elements of the Program

-Complete at least one of the following courses (3 to 4 credit hours) that may also count as electives in your academic program:
+Complete at least one of the following courses (3 to 4 credit hours) that may also count as an elective in your academic program:

 - ENGR 360 (4 cr. hrs.): Design Innovation: Process, Method and Practice